CyphrRiot/npglue/README.md

-# NPGlue - Intel NPU Glue for AI
+# NPGlue - Intel NPU Ollama Replacement!

 **NPGlue** provides a complete setup for running **Qwen3** models locally using OpenVINO for AI-assisted coding and development with **direct, quality answers**.